 Some recent and forthcoming publications

 "Wily Homosexuals: Notes on the Circulation of Queerness and Homophobia in the Luso-Brazilian Nineteenth Century."
-In Gendering the Portuguese-Speaking World, edited by Francisco Bethencourt.
-Forthcoming in 2021 from Brill.
+In Gendering the Portuguese-Speaking World: From the Middle Ages to the Present, edited by Francisco Bethencourt, 159-78.
+Leiden: Brill, 2021.

 “Translational Travails of Lusotropicalism.”
-In Transnational Portuguese Studies, edited by Hilary Owen and Claire Williams.
-Liverpool: Liverpool University Press.
-Forthcoming 2020.
+In Transnational Portuguese Studies, edited by Hilary Owen and Claire Williams, 43-56.
+Liverpool: Liverpool University Press, 2020.

 “Among Women: Reassessing Portuguese ‘Feminine’ Poetry of the 1920s.”
 Journal of Romance Studies 19:3 (2019), 389-414.